 This conceptual plan for wayfinding signage in Monroe Park is part of a larger restoration effort called out in the Master Plan for Monroe Park.
 The proposed signage incorporates various historic elements specific to the space such as the logo that echoes typography from 19th century maps of the park.
 The angular pathways influence the form of the primary and secondary signs which will speak to significant points of interest within the park such as the Checkers House and other landscape details.
 The proposed design of the signage signifies the parks entry into a new, contemporary chapter of its life as a unique public space.
+The UDC raised concern over the amount and size of signage proposed for wayfinding.

-Therefore, Staff recommends that the Urban Design Committee recommend the Planning Commission approve the conceptual design as presented.
+Therefore, the Urban Design Committee recommends that the Planning Commission approve the conceptual design with the following conditions: